 7. Christmas Eve boxes

-Christmas Eve boxes have really taken off over the last few years to extend that festive magic and we absolutely love it.
-Contents for the boxes could include new Christmas Eve PJs and slippers (we love the range at M&S for kids and bigger kids), a festive film, hot chocolate and marshmallows, a Christmas book, Reindeer food and a letter from Santa.
+Christmas Eve boxes have really taken off over the last few years to extend that festive magic for little ones.
+Contents for the boxes could include new Christmas Eve PJs and slippers (we love the range at M&S for kids and bigger kids), a festive film, hot chocolate and marshmallows, a Christmas book, Reindeer food, and a letter from Santa.

 8. Leaving a treat out for Santa

-We all know Santa has a lot of houses to visit on Christmas Eve, so make sure you leave him a little snack, a drink and a treat for the Rudolf to help them on their way.
+We all know Santa has a lot of houses to visit on Christmas Eve, so make sure you leave him a little snack, a drink and a treat for Rudolf to help them on their way.
 And you may as well grab one for yourself at the same time!

 9. Flour footprints

 Add some extra excitement on Christmas morning by creating Father Christmas footprints by the front door or the Christmas Tree using flour or icing sugar.

-Use these footprint stencils from Etsy to help create the print if you don’t fancy freestyling!
+You can get these footprint stencils from Etsy to help create the print if you don’t fancy freestyling!

 10. Gingerbread House traditions

-Gingerbread houses are lovely to make with your children and are a gorgeous festive piece to add to your decorations (if they last that long!).
+Gingerbread houses are lovely traditions to make with your children and are a gorgeous festive piece to add to your decorations (if they last that long!).
 You can either start from scratch or I tend to buy a Gingerbread house kit where most of the hard work is done for you and you just need to stick it together and decorate it with sweets and icing.

 We hope you enjoyed this Christmas traditions post.
-For more Christmas ideas and events in Bucks click here
+For more Christmas ideas and events in Buckinghamshire this year, click here.